jordivanvelzen/whisper-transcriber/README.md

   ```

 ## 📜 License

 This project is licensed under the **MIT License**.

 ## 🙌 Contributions

 Feel free to **fork**, submit **issues**, or make **pull requests**!

-## 📧 Contact
-For questions or suggestions, reach out via GitHub Issues.

 ---

 🎉 **Enjoy transcribing effortlessly!**